Stopping means that the vehicle has come to a halt for a reason other than:

 But would it not be safest to prohibit stopping and parking both before and after the crossing?

-It is normally said that the numbers within parentheses “are applicable on Saturdays”.
+It is normally said that the times within parentheses “are applicable on Saturdays”.
 This is nearly always the case.
-However, it would be more correct to say that the numbers within the parentheses are applicable on the day before a Sunday or public holiday.
+However, it would be more correct to say that the times within the parentheses are applicable on the day before a Sunday or public holiday.
 If New Year’s Day (public holiday) falls on a Wednesday, the day before (i.e. Tuesday) is considered a Saturday, as it is the day before a Sunday or public holiday.

 Please note: In Swedish traffic law, a normal week has 6 weekdays: Monday–Saturday.